 One aspect of James' approach is to play down the more complex perceptual aspects of attention.
 His chapter on attention includes a discussion of experiments into what we now call ‘subitizing’—that is into the ability to perceive the cardinality of small stimulus sets without needing to count their members—but James writes of these experiments that it “is obvious that such observations decide nothing at all about our attention, properly so called” (407).

 Although James plays down attention's role in complex perceptual phenomena, he does assign attention to an important explanatory role in the production of behaviour.
 He claims, for example, that ‘Volition is nothing but attention’ (424).
 But when James makes such claims it is as part of a general project that seeks always to be deflationary where possible.
-When James associated attention with volition it was as a way of suggesting how volition could be given a deflationary treatment, not as a way of inflating attention's explanatory role.
+When James associates attention with volition it is as a way of suggesting how volition could be given a deflationary treatment, not as a way of inflating attention's explanatory role.

-James's somewhat deflationary approach to attention's explanatory remit means that when it comes to giving an account of the ‘intimate nature of the attention process’ James can identify two fairly simple processes which, he claims, ‘probably coexist in all our concrete attentive acts’. and which ‘possibly form in combination a complete reply’ to the question of attention's ‘intimate nature’ (1890, 411).
+James's somewhat deflationary approach to attention's explanatory remit means that, when it comes to giving an account of the ‘intimate nature of the attention process’, James can identify two fairly simple processes which, he claims, ‘probably coexist in all our concrete attentive acts’. and which ‘possibly form in combination a complete reply’ to the question of attention's ‘intimate nature’ (1890, 411).
 The processes that James identifies are:

 - The accommodation or adjustment of the sensory organs, and